 As a nod to this fan’s suggestion, the voice line “Take the shot, Juju!” was added to Skullgirls.

 During Skullgirls’ IndieGogo campaign, the developers of the game allowed fans to vote for which characters should become playable in the future.
 Juju showed up on the poll as a potential playable character.

-The gentleman who originally proposed the concept of Juju then made a Facebook post stating that he wished to be compensated for designing a character who was being used in a commercial product.
-The creators of Skullgirls began negotiating with this gentleman to get the rights to his character.
+The fan who originally proposed the concept of Juju then made a Facebook post stating that he wished to be compensated for designing a character who was being used in a commercial product.
+The creators of Skullgirls began negotiating with this fan to get the rights to his character.
 However, it was very difficult for these two parties to reach a mutually satisfactory agreement, and acquiring the rights to Juju turned into a messy legal battle that lasted for several months.

-After “continued disruptive and unprofessional conduct” from the gentleman who created Juju, the creators of Lab Zero decided to completely axe the character.
+After “continued disruptive and unprofessional conduct” from the fan who created Juju, the creators of Lab Zero decided to completely axe the character.
 “Take the shot, Juju!” was removed from the game, and the character was declared non-canon.

 The moral of this story is that if you’re a game developer, and you use a fan-created character in your game without formally acquiring the rights to that character, you’re potentially setting yourself up for a legal nightmare.